How to stop house repossession

 According to the Ministry of Justice and Office of National Statistics, house repossessions are on the rise again after several years of relative stability.

 In 2009, home repossession levels reached a 14-year high.
 Easy credit availability and the creation of 125% home loans led to many homeowners borrowing at higher levels than before.
 When the financial bubble burst and higher interest rates kicked in, thousands of homeowners found themselves in severe financial difficulty.
-Since then, lenders have been forced to tighten up their lending criteria in a bid to stabilise the economy and UK property market.
+Since then, lenders have tightened up their lending criteria in a bid to stabilise the economy and UK property market.

 In the lead up to 2020, we saw a steady reduction in repossessions.
-Figures then dropped off completely , when repossessions were banned during the pandemic.
+Figures then dropped off completely due to the government’s ban of repossessions during the pandemic.
 However, since then, rising interest rates and a ‘cost of living’ crisis have contributed to the figures rising once again.

 Between April and June 2023, there were 3,986 repossession claims – an increase of 15% on the same period the previous year.